emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-Os:

 ``-Os``
-  Like ``-O3``, but with extra optimizations that reduce code size at the expense of performance.
+  Like ``-O3``, but focuses more on code size (and may make tradeoffs with speed).
 This can affect both wasm and JavaScript.

 .. _emcc-Oz: